Chart Color Schemes

 The level of residential development activity in Berri is very low in comparison to the average area assessed nationally by AreaSearch

-In FY26, there have been $25.3 million in commercial approvals, indicating steady investment activity.
-Compared to Rest of SA, Berri has significantly lower building activity, 77.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
-All new construction in Berri comprises detached houses, preserving its low-density character and attracting space-seeking buyers.
-Developers construct more detached housing than implied by Census data (78.0% increase), reflecting strong demand for family homes.
+In the current financial year, $25.3 million in commercial development approvals have been recorded, indicating balanced commercial development activity.
+Compared to the Rest of SA, Berri has significantly lower building activity (77.0% below the regional average per person), which typically strengthens demand and prices for existing properties.
+This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
+All new construction in Berri consists of detached houses, preserving its low-density character and attracting space-seeking buyers.
+Developers are constructing more detached housing than previously implied (78.0% at Census), reflecting strong demand for family homes amidst densification trends.

-The estimated population per dwelling approval is 1314 people, indicating a quiet development environment.
+The estimated population per dwelling approval is 1314 people, indicating a quiet, low-activity development environment.
 With stable or declining population projections, Berri should experience reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development